 7. Does the sleeper bus have an electrical outlet?

-To ensure safety when there is an electrical problem, there is no electrical outlet on the bed car, only a USB socket for you to charge the battery.
+There is no electrical outlet on the bed car to ensure safety, only a USB socket for you to charge the battery.

 8. Does the sleeper bus have wifi?

 Some bus operators provide free wifi for guests during the journey.
 You can use wifi to surf the web, watch movies, play games.
-However, because there are dozens of people accessing it at the same time, it sometimes loads a bit slow.
+However, because dozens of people are accessing it simultaneously, it sometimes loads a bit slow.

 9. Will I feel motion sickness when riding a sleeper bus in Vietnam?